deepinv/deepinv/paper/paper.md

 ### Coding Practices

-`deepinv` uses modern test-driven Python.
+DeepInverse is written in Python following modern test-driven practices.
 The code is unit-, integration- and performance-tested using `pytest` and verified using `codecov`, and is compliant with PEP8 using `black`.
 We adopt an object-oriented framework where base classes provide abstract functionality and interfaces,